Flags in the Netherlands: everything you need to know

 Nevertheless, you may have spotted a Dutch flag with an orange stripe instead of a red one.
 Let’s be clear: that is not entirely without controversy.

-This particular flag was first waved by the Buccaneer Rebels known as the Geuzen (don’t bother trying to pronounce it!), who helped liberate the Netherlands from Spanish rule in the 16th century with a little help from a man named William of Orange.
+This particular flag was first waved by the Buccaneer Rebels known as the Geuzen (don’t bother trying to pronounce it!), who helped liberate the Netherlands from Spanish rule in the 16th century with a little help from William of Orange.

 An orange, white, and blue flag on a patriot’s house.
 Image: Supplied

-Although the orange, white, and blue are commonly considered the original Dutch flag, flying it became a bit of a problem under the annexation by France.
+Although the orange, white, and blue are commonly considered the original Dutch flag, flying it became a problem after France annexed it.

 When the House of Orange resumed its rule of the Netherlands in 1913, the colours of the Dutch flag weren’t officially established.
 Both orange and red versions were flown, although government buildings tended to prefer the red, white, and blue flag.